skip to Main Content

 Estate planning laws are set at the state level, which means that they can differ between states.
 For example, sometimes states have different requirements that must be met for a document to be valid.
 One state may only require a will to be signed by two witnesses, while another state may require it to be signed by three witnesses.

-Other times, a state may not recognize a certain type of document at all, or may call the document something else.
-This commonly occurs with advance medical directives.
+Other times, a state may not recognize a certain type of document at all or may call the document something else.
+This commonly occurs with advanced medical directives.

 If you move from one state to another, it may be especially important that you have your estate plan updated as soon as possible.
 If your estate plan has not been updated by the time it is needed, it may not work as you intended.